Construction Technology

 Success on the jobsite demands specialized skills.
 Let’s get to work!

 At the request of industry, Butler is offering a 62-credit hour Associate of Applied Science (AAS) degree that includes a summer internship.
 Students can also earn a certificate.
 The program is housed in the new Manufacturing Engineering & Construction Technology Building in Andover.
-Current high school students can also enter the Early College Academy in Construction Technology offered at Rose Hill High School and earn their two-year degree by the time they graduate high school.
-Some local advisory board members also guarantee interviews upon successful completion of the program.
+As these graduates are in high demand, our local advisory board members also guarantee interviews upon successful completion of the program.

 Accredited by the NCCER